david-schaller/AsymmeTree/development notes/implemented.md

 ### AI Implementation Notes

-The math is usable.
-Edge normalization is now implemented for `gamma_prime` and interactor collection; the next code pass should reuse those helpers for weighted rate updates and transfer recipient penalties.
+The math is now coherent enough to implement directly.
+Edge normalization is already in place for `gamma_prime` and interactor collection; the next code pass should reuse those helpers to build host-system summaries, derive a host-inclusive view matching `gamma_t^*`, and enforce the C0 recipient filter.

 ## Correct Auxiliary Tree In Code